kyle116/code-one-day/README.md

 ## GitHub Deployment
 1. Go to github.com and signup for an account
 2. In the upper-righthand corner, there is a plus (+) symbol.
 Click on it and then click on New Repository from the dropdown.
-3. In the field under Repository Name enter username.github.io.
-For example, if your GitHub username is janesmith, you’ll enter janesmith.github.io of the Repository name field.
-(You can find your username in the dropdown under Owner to the left of the Repository Name field).
+3. In the field under Repository Name enter any name you would like
 4. Go ahead and check Initialize this repository with a README.
 This isn’t necessary, but it gives you a file that you can use to describe your project if you’d like.
 5. Click Create Repository
 6. Find the Upload Files button and click it.
-7. Drag your website folder into the appropriate area.
+7. Drag your website files into the appropriate area.
 Make sure it contains all of your files (.html, .css, etc)
 8. Once everything is uploaded, click Commit Changes
-9. Open up a new browser and navigate to the website username.github.io
+9. Go to the Settings tab in your repository
+10. Click on the Pages tab on the left hand side
+11. Click the Source dropdown to "main" and click save
+12. Once the generated link turns green, you will be able to access your website

 # Closing
 ## Reference Pages